Moral Perfectionism and Justice

 Cavell rejects the rule-based theories of utilitarianism and Immanuel Kant.
 Instead, he says that we arrive at the best ideas about the Good Life largely through conversation between friends, a notion originated in Aristotle's doctrine of friendship as the model for the moral life [Alford]

-1) Rule-utilitarianism is only a tool for ethical decisions in cases with lacking time for reflection. or in cases where deep ethical research has already been done.
+Rule-utilitarianism is only a tool for ethical decisions in cases with lacking time for reflection, or in cases where deep ethical research has already been done.
 It is questionable if the conversation between friends leads to a better result.

 The question is how far Cavell is willing to follow his mastermind Emerson.
 The belief that it is always appropriate to communicate individual needs and beliefs to others is quite optimistic.
 Open and direct communication does not only solve problems but also creates conflicts.
 This potential for conflict has led to the development of separate communication spaces in society (public, family, therapy, etc.).
 Not every fellow man reacts like an understanding pastor.